nedflowers/MechaCar_Statistical_Analysis/README.md

 For this study, we would use multiple linear regression because it tests how much variance in the dependent variable is accounted for in a linear combination of independent variables.

 ### Data Needed
 To analyze fuel economy, the city and highway fuel economies must first be combined into one variable (mpg).
 According to the EPA, combined fuel economy is an average calculated by weighing the City value by 55% and the Highway value by 45%.
 We will need to gather these metrics for each manufacturing company included in our comparative study.
-Additionally, we will need to group these by cylinder-size.
+Additionally, we will need to group these by cylinder-size to assert we are testing from the correct sample groups.